 Here’s what you can do with it:

 - Real-time notifications: The moment something happens — like a device falling out of compliance or a security setting being disabled — Kandji pushes the alert straight into Slack.
 No waiting for email digests or checking Kandji every hour.
-This me
+This means that issues can be identified and addressed immediately, thereby reducing risk.

 - Faster collaboration: In Slack, alerts don’t just sit there.
 Teams can reply in threads, tag colleagues, and share quick updates right alongside the alert itself.
 For example, if a laptop needs to be locked remotely, the IT admin can confirm in the same thread, so everyone has visibility.
 The conversation and the action happen in one place.

-How to Set Up Kandji Slack Integration Using the Native App?Â
+How To Set Up Kandji Slack Integration Using the Native App?

 Before you start, make sure you have: